grpckit/omniproto/README.md

 # omniproto

-Omniproto makes your generating gRPC code from protorepo easy.
+[WIP] Omniproto makes your generating gRPC code from protorepo easy.

 ## How It Works